 Four-strokes are still conquering the motocross world, but a 250F or 450cc MX bike that’s more than 5 years old is more than likely beat up.
 If you’re comparing the two, a 2-stroke is going to hold it’s value longer because an engine rebuild is a lot less costly.

 How Many Aftermarket Parts?

-Sure, you can add $3000 worth of aftermarket parts to your $1000 dirt bike, but that doesn’t make it worth $4k.
+You can add $3000 worth of aftermarket parts to your $1000 dirt bike, but that doesn’t make it worth $4k.
 In fact, some people prefer stock or close to stock bikes.
 Why?
 A bike with a lot of aftermarket parts has been messed with more than a stock one.
 This increases the chance of something not being put back on the bike correctly and failing in the near future.

 While KBB and NADA may give you an estimate of how much your bike is worth, it’s just a guesstimate.
 To give you a good idea, check your local market for how much your model dirt bike is worth.
 Try to get an idea of how much one in good shape is priced at, and how much a beat up one is.

 Was It Maintained?

 First of all, is the bike clean?
 Does it start up right away and not make any unusual sounds?
 Have the oil and filter(s) been changed regularly?
 What kind of shape are the chain and sprockets in?
 Has the engine been taken rebuilt?
 If so, who did the work?
 How many hours does it have?

 Still Not Selling?

 Another important factor in selling a dirt bike is the time of year.
 Are you trying to sell it in the winter/off-season?
 If so, it’s going to be harder to sell it, and you won’t get nearly as much for it.
 The best time to sell a bike is in the spring when riding season is right around the corner, or is just starting.
 When kids, and even adults, see others riding, they see how fun it looks and instantly want a bike for themselves.

-If you need more help on selling a bike, check out my other post on How To Sell A Dirt Bike.
+If you need more help on selling a bike, check out my other post on How To Quickly Sell A Dirt Bike.